Skin Test For Allergy

 How is an allergy skin test done?

 A small amount of the suspected allergy-provoking substance (the allergen) is placed on the skin.
-The skin is then gently scratched through the small drop with a special sterile needle.
-An allergy skin test is also called a scratch test.
+The skin is then gently punctured through the small drop with a special sterile puncture device.
+An allergy skin test is also called a pric/puncture test.
+The older terminology was "scratch test."

 What is a positive skin test?